-Student Grad Year

-Teacher GradeDate

-Test Data OLSAT B, C

-Please check all the characteristics listed below which accurately describe the TYPICAL bavior of this student.
-Then star the three characteristics which are most strongly exhibited by the students and comment below.

-Advanced Language

-- \\\\Unassumingly uses multi-syllable words Uses similies, metaphores, analogies - \\\\\Modified language for less mature children - Uses verbal skills to influence others Sees similarities and differences in objects

-\\\\Uses time concepts

-Motivated to Make Meaning

-\\\Keeps at an issue until it makes sense

-\\\\Asks penetrating questions

-\\\\Is curious; asks how, why, what if

-\\\\Displays unexpected depth and/or

-breadth of knowledge

-- \\\\Remembers!

-- \\\\Wants to do things on own; independent

-- \\\\Resists repetition of skill work

-Sense of Humor

-- \\\\Says or does something indicating a finely developed sense of humor

-- Understands and uses puns and riddles

-- Catches an adult's subtle humor

-\\\\Uses figurative language for humorous effect

-\\\\"Plays" with language

-Analytical Thinking
+Student Grad Year Teacher Grade Date Test Data OLSAT B, C Please check all the characteristics listed below w of this student.
+Then star the three characteristics students and comment below.
+Advanced Language Unassumingly uses multi-syllable wordsUses similies, metaphores, analogiesModified language for less mature childrenUses verbal skills to influence othersSees similarities and differences in objectsUses time concepts effect rative language for humorous with language Motivated to Make Meaning Keeps at an issue until it makes sense Asks penetrating questions Is curious; asks how, why, what if Displays unexpected depth and/or breadth of knowledge Remembers!
+Wants to do things on own; independent Resists repetition of skill work Sense of Humor Says or does something indicating a finely developed sense of humor Understands and uses puns and riddles Catches an adult's subtle humor

-Analyzes classroom tasks Is usually attentive to details Sees cause and effect relationships Sees relationships in past/present Makes up or expands songs, stories, etc. Sees relationships in unrelated ideas Organizes collections of things Takes apart and reassembles things and/or ideas with unusual skill
+Analytical Thinking Spontaneously applies left and right Analyzes classroom tasks Asks questions about words Is usually attentive to details Creates interesting shapes or patterns Sees cause and effect relationships Sees relationships in past/present Sensitivity Makes up or expands songs, stories, etc. Spontaneously takes action to help Sees relationships in unrelated ideas Shows nonverbal awareness of anotehr's Organizes collections of things need Takes apart and reassembles things Uses emphathic statements and/or ideas with unusual skill Has strong sense of justice Has high expectations of self & others Perspective Tends to dominate peers or situations Sees another's point of view Is frank in appraisal of adults Unexpectedly demonstrates dimension, angle or perspective in art Displays perfectionism Accelerated Learning Rapidly accelerates learning after onset Categorizes by more than one attribute Has unusual ability to comprehend symbols (n nusical, numeral, alphabet, maps) Reads consecutive passages at an advanced re- read Has unexpected mastery of numbers Has unexpected understanding of addition, sul btraction, multiplication or division Makes change; understands relationships of co Is interested in many adult topics (e.g., politics Comments:

-Perspective

-Sees another's point of view Unexpectedly demonstrates dimension, angle or perspective in art \\\\Spontaneously applies left and right

-\\\\Asks questions about words

-\\\Creates interesting shapes or patterns

-Sensitivity

-Spontaneously takes action to help

-\\\\Shows nonverbal awareness of anotehr's need

-- \\\\Uses emphathic statements

-- \\\\Has strong sense of justice

-- \\\\Has high expectations of self & others

-- \\\\Tends to dominate peers or situations

-- \\\\Is frank in appraisal of adults

-\\\\Displays perfectionism

-Accelerated Learning

-\\\\Rapidly accelerates learning after onset

-Categorizes by more than one attribute

-Has unusual ability to comprehend symbols (musical, numeral, alphabet, maps)

-\\\\Reads consecutive passages at an advanced reading level and explains meaning of what is read

-\\\\Has unexpected mastery of numbers

-- \\\\Has unexpected understanding of addition, subtraction, multiplication or division - Makes change; understands relationships of coin denominations - \\\\Is interested in many adult topics (e.g., politics, geography)

-Comments: